NeutroniumCore/Neutronium/Documentation/Content/Navigation.md

 During this process, it is possible to display javascript animation when one view is closing and when one View is first displayed.

-This possible due to custom hook implmented by both Vue and knockout binding
+This possible due to custom hook implemented by both Vue and knockout binding

 ### For knockout
 You can use custom bindings **_onopened_** and **_onclose_**.
 Ex: